Tener/haskore-guide/doc/wow_1.markdown

 * be composable both as in line and as in chord, the result is preferably of the same type
 * can be apply to effects ( controls ), result of which is preferably of the same type

-I'm sure you already have a feeling of what this data type would look like, the definition is actually well hidden
+I'm sure you already have a feeling of what this data type would look like, the definition is well hidden

 in Medium.Controlled.List